mozilla/gecko-dev/browser/components/urlbar/docs/dynamic-result-types.rst

 .. _urlbar-dynamic-results.css: https://searchfox.org/mozilla-central/source/browser/themes/shared/urlbar-dynamic-results.css

-If you are creating the provider in an extension, then bundle a CSS file in your extension and declare it in the top-level ``stylesheet`` property of your view template, as described in `View Templates`_.
-Additionally, if any of your rules override built-in rules, then you'll need to declare them as ``!important``.

 The rest of this section will discuss the CSS rules you need to use to style your results.